Sevoflurane: Adverse effects

 In 2021, researchers at Massachusetts General Hospital published in Communications Biology research that sevoflurane may accelerate existing Alzheimer's or existing tau protein to spread: "These data demonstrate anesthesia-associated tau spreading and its consequences. [...]
 This tau spreading could be prevented by inhibitors of tau phosphorylation or extracellular vesicle generation."
 According to Neuroscience News, "Their previous work showed that sevoflurane can cause a change (specifically, phosphorylation, or the addition of phosphate) to tau that leads to cognitive impairment in mice.
 Other researchers have also found that sevoflurane and certain other anesthetics may affect cognitive function."

 Additionally, there has been some investigation into potential correlation of sevoflurane use and renal damage (nephrotoxicity).
 However, this should be subject to further investigation, as a recent study shows no correlation between sevoflurane use and renal damage as compared to other control anesthetic agents.
-There is also evidence that renal damage may be caused by compound A, a product of the degradation of sevoflurane.
+There is also evidence that renal damage may be caused by compound A, a product of the degradation of sevoflurane; however, while compound A has been shown to mediate nephrotoxicity in animals (particularly in rats), it has not been shown to cause clinically relevant kidney injury in human subjects.

+In addition to other reported effects, studies have found that sevoflurane anaesthesia may reduce urine output and sodium excretion while increasing plasma renin concentrations compared with propofol anaesthesia.
+To further investigate the underlying mechanism, one study examined the effects of sevoflurane on renal function in relation to renal sympathetic nerve activity.
+The findings indicated that sevoflurane promotes renal sodium and water retention in paediatric patients.
+To clarify the role of renal sympathetic input, the researchers subsequently used a sheep model with renal denervation and demonstrated that denervation attenuated the reduction in renal excretory function observed during sevoflurane anaesthesia.